schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ```

 [To ensure the session hosts utilize the licensing benefits available with AVD](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment#verify-your-vm-is-utilizing-the-licensing-benefit), we select `Windows_Client` as `license_type` value.

+The reason we append a random number to the VM name is [to prevent name conflicts with dangling host pool registrations](https://github.com/Azure/RDS-Templates/issues/662#issuecomment-1053648244).

 ## Understanding VM Extensions